Thurgo/100-days-of-code/log.md

 **Time Spent: 2 hours**

 **Today's Progress**: I reviewed the command line, didn't learn anything new but got more comfortable.
 After this I finished the nodeJS intro.
 Learned how to execute apps, learned how to import a library and go through the documentation to learn how to do things with it.
 Overall I got a lot done for the two hours spent.

+### Day 14: March 8, 2018
+**Time Spent: 3 hours 30 minutes**

+**Today's Progress**: Today I learned the basics of express, and what it allows me to do with node.
+I learned about the package.json file, and how the --save appendment to npm install affects it.
+I went over route params and how I can create dynamic pages very simply.
+I then finally learned how to use a route param as a variable to display on a .ejs file which is a HTML file that can display javascript by using <%= %>.